k-w22/physics_simulation/README.md

 - particles behave unrealistically under gravity when they have low elasticity and collide

-- particles tend to behave unrealistically when both the mass and gravitational constant strength are high
+- particles tend to start behaving unrealistically when both the mass and gravitational constant strength are high